nicojoystick/sparkflow-screenshift-boilerplate/README.md

 #Sparkflow ScreenShift Boilerplate
-Javascript and CSS boilerplate codes when creating **Sparkflow ScreenShift** ads.
+Javascript and CSS boilerplate codes when creating **Sparkflow ScreenShift** creatives.

 ##How To Use